MyTooliT/ICOc/Documentation/Tutorials/Testing.md

    - create a directory called `STH`, or
    - clone the [STH repository](https://github.com/mytoolit/STH) to a location

    beside this repository inside your file system.
-Then create a directory called `build` and put the [current version of the STH firmware](https://github.com/MyTooliT/STH/releases/download/2.1.10/manufacturingImageSthv2.1.10.hex) into this directory.
+Then create a directory called `builds` and put the [current version of the STH firmware](https://github.com/MyTooliT/STH/releases/download/2.1.10/manufacturingImageSthv2.1.10.hex) into this directory.
 Afterwards the directory and file structure should look like this.

    ```
    .